-2022/23 School Year
+2023/24 School Year

 Note: The funding model does not allocate funding for specific students or schools.
 Rather, WMA enrolment (wherever applicable) is used to allocate funding for the Early Childhood Services (ECS) to Grade 12 children/students educational activities of the entire school authority.
-ECS Base Instruction, Operations and Maintenance grant rates are increased by 1 percent for the 2022/23 school year.
-The transportation grant is increased by 4.6 percent for the 2022/23 school year.
-New rate added for Supplemental Enrolment Growth Grant.